greensleeves8/Final_Project_Baseball/README.md

 * The assigned variables are then split into training and testing sets, utizlizing **train_test_split** from scikit-learn.
 * Finally, **X** is then scaled so that all statistics within the datset fall within the same range of values, helping the model interpret the data more accurately.

-Once preprocessing the data was complete the XGBoost classifier, Random Forest Classifier and Logisitic Regression machine learning models were used to make predict the inducted status of baseball batters for the Baseball Hall of Fame.
+Once preprocessing the data was complete the XGBoost classifier, Random Forest Classifier and Logisitic Regression machine learning models were used to predict the inducted status of baseball batters for the Baseball Hall of Fame.
 The first model that was tested, the Random Forest Classifier model, performed with 99.3% accuracy, 0.63 precision and 0.44 recall for classifying an inducted status for the Hall of Fame.
 Adjustments were made to the sampling sizes in an effort to bring balance to the overwhelming amount of baseball players not inducted into the Hall of Fame.
 Even with these adjustments, the recall performance for this model was not ideal.
 A Logisitic Regression model was then developed and implemented, with the hope that setting the threshold would provide more reliable results (circling back to the requirement of at least 75% of the total votes cast in order to be inducted).
 Adjusting the threshold, unfortunately failed in adding value to the results.
 Finally, using a XGBoost classification model performed with the highest recall of all the models.
 The SMOTE and SMOTEEN sampling methods were implemented to address the dataset's highly imbalanced status, in an effort to bring more balance to the model's interpretation of the dataset.
 Combining the XGBoost classification model with SMOTE sampling, proved to be the most reliable model of all that were tested.
 Below are the performance results of all tested models with the batting dataset:

 | Model and Sampling Method | Accuracy | Yes/No |Precision | Recall | F-1 Score | | | Confusion Matrix | |